ultravideo/kvazaar/README.md

 - Main automatic way of testing is with Travis CI.
 Commits, branches and pull requests are tested automatically.
   - Uninitialized variables and such are checked with Valgrind.
-  - Bitstream validity is checked with HM.
+  - Bitstream validity is checked with VTM.
   - Compilation is checked on GCC and Clang on Linux, and Clang on OSX.
 - Windows msys2 and msvc builds are checked automatically on Appveyor.
 - If your changes change the bitstream, decode with HM to check that